We all make financial mistakes on the road to financial literacy.

 The best time to start saving is when you're young.
 That gives your money more time to compound, which is likely to leave you far richer.

 Don’t fall into the trap of procrastination.
 Start weaving a safety net today that will protect you tomorrow.
-Save as early as you can and you'll surely thank yourself later.
+Save as early as possible, and you'll surely thank yourself later.

 Not understanding how adjustable-rate mortgages work

 Adjustable-rate mortgages (ARMs) are not evil.
-For certain people at certain times, they can be the right tool to use when buying a home.
+For certain people at certain times, they can be the right tool for buying a home.

 But they also can be dangerous.
 Unlike fixed-rate mortgages, ARMs have interest rates that can climb or fall with time.
 If the rate climbs fast, you might see your monthly mortgage payment balloon beyond your ability to pay it.